 The movie would eventually gross over $65m worldwide and would propel Van Damme into the A-List of action stars for most of the nineties, becoming one of the most profitable martial arts stars ever in the process.
 However, as successful as he became, very few of his films produced the instant charm and sheer entertainment value that Bloodsport contained and that is why, 30 years later it is still the Magnum Opus in the career of the Muscles from Brussels.
 Kumite, Kumite, Kumite!

 Article by Will Carter – B-Movie obsessive and record shop employee living in Yorkshire, England.
 Contributor to Retro Cool and The Gravel Crew and long suffering car enthusiast.
 Genuinely believes there’s never been a better contribution to movie history than Bloodsport.
-Let us know what you think in the comments or on our Facebook page!
+Let us know what you think in the comments!